-I am a professor of ecology, disabled by a devastating neuro-immune disease called myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
-I write about the science of ME/CFS, the experience of having this disease, and my other passions – especially ecology and food – when energy permits.
+I am a Ph.D. scientist and professor, disabled by a devastating neuro-immune disease called myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and, more recently, long COVID.
+I write about the science of ME/CFS and long COVID, the experience of having these diseases, and my other passions – especially ecology and food – when energy permits.
 My primary goal is to help raise awareness about ME/CFS, a disease affecting over 20 million people worldwide.
 My other goal is to tell stories that connect readers with the universal themes of loss, love, and renewal that occur while on the path to healing, whether from a chronic illness like ME/CFS or other setbacks in life.